Artemystra/eclipsephase-shop/README.md

 | **Allow trading morphs** | Stocking, buying and asking for morphs, and the Morph Point override section |

 Neither is RAW.
 Selling is unaffected by both and is always available.

-Both start switched on in every world, including worlds upgrading from earlier versions, where these routes used to follow the system's Special Brew setting.

 ## Extending the shop